kevapostol/Web_Development/README.md

 Project is: <em>in progress</em>

 ## Inspiration
-I want to get into full-stack web development someday.
 I'm taking a course from Dev Slopes at
-<a href="https://www.udemy.com/user/devslopes/">Udemy</a> by taking <strong> Beginner Full-stack
+<a href="https://www.udemy.com/user/devslopes/">Udemy</a> by taking the <strong> Beginner Full-stack
  Web Development: HTML, CSS, React & Node</strong>

 ## Contact